 Energy from the sun

-There are two main benefits of solar energy:
+The two main benefits of using solar energy are

 - Solar energy systems do not produce air pollutants or carbon dioxide.

-- When located on buildings, solar energy systems have minimal impact on the environment.
+- Solar energy systems on buildings have minimal impact on the environment.

 - The amount of sunlight that arrives at the earth's surface is not constant.
-The amount of sunlight varies depending on location, time of day, time of year, and weather conditions.
+The amount of sunlight varies depending on location, time of day, season of the year, and weather conditions.

 Where Solar is Found